 Water Quality Monitoring

 As part of our Watershed Management Plan, we took 48 water quality samples, and had them processed by the Saint John Laboratory.
 In addition, we performed 79 water quality tests in the major pools of the main stem Hammond, its tributaries, and within 8 lakes.
-Benthic macroinvertebrate samples were collected at 10 locations, and analysis is currently underway and will be released with our final Watershed Management Plan Report in March.
-We also uploaded over 40 years of historical water quality monitoring data onto DataStream.
+Benthic macroinvertebrate samples were collected at 10 locations and we also uploaded over 40 years of historical water quality monitoring data onto DataStream.
 Our field technician, Josh Kelly, was featured in an interview on CBC TV discussing the impacts of the high water temperatures over the summer.

 Bridging the Gap 2018